First Experimental Limit on the Permanent Electric Dipole Moment of the Deuteron: Abstract

 \section{Abstract}

 Permanent electric dipole moments (EDMs) provide a sensitive probe of physics beyond the Standard Model and are directly linked to additional sources of CP violation that could explain the matter-antimatter asymmetry of the universe.
 EDM measurements of charged particles in storage rings rely on detecting a small tilt of the invariant spin axis with respect to the ring plane.
-In this work, we present the experimental determination of the invariant spin axis in the COoler SYnchrotron (COSY), a conventional magnetic storage ring, using a combination of an radio-frequency Wien filter, a superconducting Siberian snake and an electron-cooler solenoid.
+In this work, we present the experimental determination of the invariant spin axis of an ensemble of deuterons in the COoler SYnchrotron (COSY), a conventional magnetic storage ring, using a combination of a radio-frequency Wien filter, a superconducting Siberian snake and an electron-cooler solenoid.
 The measurements reveal tilts of a few milliradians, which are dominated by systematic effects.
 From the observed tilts, we derive the first experimental limit on the deuteron EDM, $|d^d|<\SI{2.5e-17}{\echarge\cdot cm} \; (\SI{95}{\%} \text{ C.L.})$.
-This result demonstrates the feasibility of using storage rings for EDM searches and provides a foundation for future dedicated facilities.
+This result demonstrates the feasibility of using storage rings to search for EDMs of charged stable hadrons and provides a foundation for future dedicated facilities.